-Many have this misconception that the internet is a friendly territory for those who want to engage in enterprising activities since it is cheaper to create an online shop and it does not require a lot of overhead expenditure.
-However, the reality is more complicated than that.
+Many have this misconception that the internet is a friendly territory for those who want to engage in enterprising activities since it is cheaper to create an online shop.
+It does not require a lot of overhead expenditure.
+However, the extended reality is more complicated than that.
 While it may be easy to put up a store, establishing an online presence is a different story.
 The job does not start with the conceptualization of the business and end with the launching of the online shop.

-Discussed below are important steps in guiding an eCommerce business to thrive with an emphasis on the marketing, funding, relationship building, supply chain management, and contingency planning aspects.
+Discussed below are important steps in guiding an eCommerce business to thrive with an emphasis on the marketing, funding through funded trading plus, relationship building, supply chain management, and contingency planning aspects.

 The Institute of Entrepreneurship Development offers some good insights on coming up with an excellent marketing strategy in the digital and online age.
 These can be summed up as follows:

-- Understand the concept of digital marketing strategy properly to put it to good use.
+- Understand the digital marketing strategy concept properly to use it properly.
 It is not just about using digital tools, platforms, and methods.
 More importantly, it is about using the digital ecosystem optimally to achieve the best results.